royassas/NextTasker/README.md

 # NextTasker
-Simple Task manager for one-time and recurring events with logging.
+Simple and open source task manager for one-time and recurring events with logging.